“Haunted” White Memorial Cemetery

 The Fence: Site of Many Mysterious Phenomena

 Legends have circulated for years concerning a mysterious house on Cuba Road that burned down many years ago, but reappears temporarily and is seen by passersby who have no idea the house no longer exists.
+(Why anyone would comment on a nondescript house they don’t know does not exist, I leave up to you.)
 There is also supposedly an apparition carrying a lantern along Cuba Road, flagging (well, lanterning) down motorists, that disappears when offered help.
-It would appear this ghost shares some features of the region's most famous specter, Resurrection Mary.
+It would appear this ghost shares some features of the region’s most famous specter, Resurrection Mary.